AMWA-TV/bcp-002-02/docs/Overview.md

 ## Examples

-1. Simple Product, a Node with a single logical Device.
+1. Simple product, a Node with a single logical Device.

    Node API `/self` resource:
    ```json